MedGCN: Medication recommendation and lab test imputation via graph convolutional networks: Methods

 Since an encounter may include multiple medications, we model medication recommendation as a multi-label classification problem.
 For each medication, the model should output the recommendation probability.
-If an informative representation can be learned for each encounter, this problem can be tackled by many traditional machine learning algorithms like logistic regression.
-Thus the problem is how to effectively integrate the lab information and patient information in encounter representation learning.
+If an informative representation can be learned for each encounter, this problem can be tackled by many traditional machine learning algorithms.
+Thus the problem is how to effectively integrate the lab information and patient information into the representations of encounters.